Diablo Highway Real World Forensic Science Lab Activity: Fingerprint Analysis (Option B)

 Based on the details of the Diablo Highway crime scene, in this Fingerprint Analysis Lab students learn how to identify the characteristics of fingerprints.
 They will analyze the fingerprint control samples and the fingerprint evidence provided and then make a determination as to which of the suspects or victims the fingerprint evidence may belong.

-Kit includes everything to support a class of 30 students working in groups except microscopes.
+Kit includes everything to support a class of 30 students working in groups.
 For grades 7-12.

 To learn more, click on the tabs below.

 - Ridge Ending

 - Fingerprints are unique.